Home

 But it all worked out and I am sure this experience is harder on the puppy parents than the dogs themselves!

-We are proud of our imports.
-We waited a long time for them; we built a strong relationship with the breeders of our dogs and trust them.
+I am proud of our imports.
+I waited a long time for them; I built a strong relationship with the breeders of our dogs and trust them.

-We picked out Panda and Goldie and have to thank their breeders for everything they did for us.
+I picked out Panda and Goldie and have to thank their breeders for everything they did for me.

 Not that it matters but Panda and Indi have a Multi European Country and Junior World Winner as their father and a World Winner for a Grand dad.
 I am in love with about all of their ancestors and feel proud that these two come from truly inspiring dogs.